 Eurasian Elk: Profile and Information

-The Eurasian elk is recorded as the largest and heaviest Swedish mammal, and amazingly, it is today comparatively common all over the country.
+The Eurasian elk is recorded as the largest and heaviest Swedish mammal; amazingly, it is comparatively common all over the country today.

-Notwithstanding, Eurasian elks were severely hunted two hundred years ago, to the point where only a small population of the animal remained and fighting to survive in the central parts of Sweden.
+Notwithstanding, Eurasian elks were severely hunted two hundred years ago, to the point where only a small animal population remained and fighting to survive in the central parts of Sweden.

-Presently, most moose are found in Alaska, Canada, New England, Russia, Fennoscandia, and Baltic states.
+Most moose are found in Alaska, Canada, New England, Russia, Fennoscandia, and the Baltic states.

-The Eurasian elk can be distinguished by its broad, palmate (open-hand shaped) antlers on the males, while other members of the deer family possess antlers with a twig-like (dendritic) configuration.
+The Eurasian elk can be distinguished by its broad, palmate (open-hand shaped) antlers on the males.
+At the same time, other members of the deer family possess antlers with a twig-like (dendritic) configuration.

 Classification